-- 12.1.1 The basis on which the Company's investments are valued for the purpose of calculating the issue and redemption price of shares as stipulated in the FCA Regulations and the Company's Instrument of Incorporation is summarised in Section 17.
-The actual cost of purchasing or selling investments may be higher or lower than the mid-market value used in calculating the share price for example, due to dealing charges or through dealing at prices other than the mid-market price.
-Under certain circumstances (for example large volumes of deals) this may have an adverse effect on the shareholders' interest in the Company.
-In order to prevent this effect ("dilution"), the ACD has the power to charge a "dilution levy" on the sale and/or redemption of shares but, does not at present intend to do so.If charged, the dilution levy will be paid into the relevant Sub-fund and will become part of the property of the relevant Sub-fund. - 12.1.2 The dilution levy for the Sub-fund will be calculated by reference to the estimated costs of dealing in the underlying investments of the Sub-fund, including any dealing spreads, commission and transfer taxes. - 12.1.3 The need to charge a dilution levy will depend on the volume of sales or redemptions.
+12.1.1 The basis on which the Company's investments are valued for the purpose of calculating the issue and redemption price of shares as stipulated in the FCA Regulations and the Company's Instrument of Incorporation is summarised in Section 17.
+The actual cost of purchasing or selling investments may be higher or lower than the mid market value used in calculating the share price - for example, due to dealing charges, or through dealing at prices other than the mid-market price.
+Under certain circumstances (for example, large volumes of deals) this may have an adverse effect on the shareholders' interest.
+In order to prevent this effect, called "dilution", the ACD has the power to charge a "dilution levy" on the sale and/or redemption of shares, but does not at present intend to do so.
+As a dilution levy is not currently charged on the sale and/or redemption of shares, the cost of purchasing or selling investments for the Company subsequent to shareholder dealing will be borne by the Company with a consequent effect on future growth.
+If the ACD decides in the future to charge a dilution levy), it will be calculated by reference to the costs of dealing in the underlying investments of the Company, including any dealing spreads, commission and transfer taxes.
+If charged, the dilution levy will be paid into the Company and will become part of its property.

+- 12.1.2 The dilution levy for the Company will be calculated by reference to the estimated costs of dealing in the underlying investments of the Company, including any dealing spreads, commission and transfer taxes. - 12.1.3 The need to charge a dilution levy will depend on the volume of sales or redemptions.
 The ACD may charge a discretionary dilution levy on the sale and redemption of shares if, in its opinion, the existing shareholders (for sales) or remaining shareholders (for redemptions) might otherwise be adversely affected, and if charging a dilution levy is, so far as practicable, fair to all shareholders and potential shareholders.
-In particular, the dilution levy may be charged in the following circumstances: - 12.1.3.1 where over a dealing period the Sub-fund has experienced a large level of net sales or redemptions relative to its size; - 12.1.3.2 on "large deals".
-For these purposes, a large deal means a single deal which equals or exceeds 5% or more of the value of the size of the Sub-fund; and - 12.1.3.3 in any other case where the ACD is of the opinion that the interests of shareholders require the imposition of a dilution levy.
+If a dilution levy is not charged then this may affect the future growth of the Company.
+In particular, the dilution levy may be charged in the following circumstances: - 12.1.3.1 where over a dealing period the Company has experienced a large level of net sales or redemptions relative to its size; - 12.1.3.2 on "large deals".
+For these purposes, a large deal means a deal which equals or exceeds 5% or more of the size of the Company; - 12.1.3.3 where the ACD considers it necessary to protect the interests of the shareholders of the Company.

 It is therefore not possible to predict accurately whether dilution would occur at any point in time.
-If a dilution levy is required then, based on future projections the estimated rate or amount of such levy will be 0.33% on sales (creation) and 0.08% on redemptions (liquidation).
-The actual percentages can only be accurately calculated at the time at which they are applied and, as such, these percentages are subject to change.
-If a dilution levy is not charged then this may restrict the future growth of the Company.
+If a dilution levy is required then, based on future projections the estimated rate or amount of such levy will be 0.17% on sales (creations) and 0.06% on redemptions (liquidations).